how to produce music mpc daw

 Computer

-For any aspiring producer, a computer has become a vital requirement.
+For any aspiring producer, a computer has become a practical necessity.
 For everything from production to publishing to promotion to collaboration, your computer will be your primary piece of kit.

 DAW